opendatateam/udata/docs/geopf.md

 ### Pull

 ```
-udata geopf sync-offerings <dataset_id> (--user-id <id> | --token <token>)
+udata geopf pull-offerings <dataset_id> (--user-id <id> | --token <token>)
 ```

 Pulls live offerings from Géoplateforme and syncs them as resources for the given dataset, against the dataset's own `geopf:push:datastore-id` (falling back to `GEOPF_DATASTORE_ID`).
 Same `--user-id`/`--token` options as `push-resource`.
 Prints the count of live offerings found.
-Useful for triggering an immediate sync or verifying the pull logic.
+Useful for triggering an immediate pull or verifying the pull logic.

 ## Configuration